ejhedman/drugbot/public/docs/faq.md

 3. You'll be logged out and returned to the welcome screen

 ### Q: I forgot my password - what should I do?
-**A:** Since DrugBot uses simulated authentication, you can simply enter any valid email address to log in.
+**A:** Since Drugissimo uses simulated authentication, you can simply enter any valid email address to log in.
 In a production environment, there would be a "Forgot Password" link that would send a password reset email.

 ## Navigation & Interface

-### Q: How do I navigate the DrugBot interface?
+### Q: How do I navigate the Drugissimo interface?
-**A:** DrugBot has a three-panel layout:
+**A:** Drugissimo has a three-panel layout:
 - **Left Panel (Entity Tree)**: Browse and search generic drugs
 - **Center Panel**: View details of selected drugs
 - **Right Panel**: Access related data in tabs (Routes, Approvals, Aliases, Manufactured Drugs)